josephluck/internote/README.md

 Multiple colour and typography themes.
 Serif's your jam?
 What about dark mode?
 No problems.

+**Emojis**

+Emoji support because Internote is down with the kids :tada:

 **Dictionary**

 Can't find the perfect word or want to check that your use of a word is correct?
 Just highlight a word and you're a single click away to the full power of Oxford's full dictionary and thesaurus.